 Native vegetation removal

-Removal of native vegetation species (including lopping, trimming or pruning of standing trees) is not permitted without approvals under the Murrindindi Planning Scheme.
+Native vegetation is protected in Victoria, and the mechanism for protection is found in section 52.17 of the Murrindindi Planning Scheme.
 Unauthorised clearance of native vegetation is illegal and offenders may be prosecuted under the Planning and Environment Act 1987.

 Vegetation removal for bushfire prevention